MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 > \sp{P, r_1 \cup r_2} & = \sp{P, r_1} \cup \sp{P, r_2}
 > \end{align}$$

-For wp, the wp can be obtained by selected each point for which the sp is in $Q$.
+For wp, the wp can be obtained by selecting each point for which the sp is in $Q$.
 To understand this, remember that the sp is like the image, so we can select all points that only point to $Q$, which is the [intuitive explanation we had](#definition:weakest-precondition) for wp.

 > lemma "Pointwise wp"
 > $$\wp{r, Q} = \set{s \mid s \in S \land \sp{\set{s}, r} \subseteq Q}$$